-Approved in 2013, and scheduled for completing by 2017.
+Approved in 2013, and is currently active.
 At a cost of US$220 million, the project is to construct a 500 kV transmission line about 225 km long across the Hindukush mountain range between the northern town of Dashte Alwan and Kabul at the southern end.
 The project aims to increase the supply of power from the north of Afghanistan to the south and east.

 Mazar Independent Power Producer

 The IFC supported Mazar IPP is a pivotal project, potentially generating up to 50 MW by 2019 equating to around 30 % of Afghanistan’s current indigenous power supply.
 Fuel will come from natural gas via the Sheberghan-Mazar pipeline and the plant will be located next to the existing Northern Fertilizer Power Plant (NFPP) site at Kud-o-Barq near Mazar-e-Sharif.
 The Ghazanfar Group – a private local conglomerate – in partnership with leading international power developer, and support from IFC are the key stakeholders.